aamcrae/MeterMan/README.md

 An internal database allows input and output modules to be added independently, and multiple values to be averaged, summed and managed.

+A main thread is used for most processing, and only this thread can access the internal database to avoid any concurrency issues.
+Modules that provide data to the database do so by sending updates via a channel.
+These modules should run in separate goroutines, and not as part of the main thread (otherwise there may be potential for deadlock with updates being sent to the channel without being read).
+To access the database elements, modules can request functions to be executed from the main thread.
+Timer callbacks can be registered, and these are aligned to the wall time e.g if a callback is requested every minute, this is invoked on the minute (i.e seconds = 0).
+No I/O or extended processing should be performed in these callbacks (typically any I/O is dispatched via a separate goroutine).

 ## Disclaimer

 This is not an officially supported Google product.